Vacuumed Resin Infused

 While vacuum bagging certainly improves on the hand lay-up, there is still a hand lay-up involved.
 Because of this, the laminate will always begin in an over saturated state.
 Vacuum pressure will remove much of the excess resin, but the amount removed still depends on a variety of variables including reinforcement, resin, time factors, and others.

-Due to the nature of VIP, resin usage becomes very predictable.
-While a standard lay-up varies in resin content due to the human variable, VIP is remarkably consistent.
+Due to the nature of VRI, resin usage becomes very predictable.
+While a standard lay-up varies in resin content due to the human variable, VRI is remarkably consistent.
 Even when creating a large product, resin usage will be predictably similar upon repeated attempts.